Ocawesome101/oc-ulos/README.txt

 // INSTALLATION + USER GUIDE

+Run `pastebin run L7iWx5j7` in an OpenOS shell to begin the installation process.
+The installer should be fairly self-explanatory.

-See `USERGUIDE.txt`.
-An installation guide is available at https://www.youtube.com/watch?v=WZFetEfLvqo.
+An outdated user guide + installation guide is available at `docs/USERGUIDE.txt`.

 // BUILDING